 Catastrophic Risk Management & Resiliency Expert

 EMK is the foremost authority on addressing the risks, financial impact, and business and public policy challenges associated with truly paradigm shifting events.
 Think major floods, hurricanes, earthquakes, tsunamis, or global climate change and environmental disasters.
 Catastrophes come in other forms too, like terrorist attacks, pandemics, and financial upheavals.
 Such disruptive events have been increasing in frequency and severity and EMK is the ideal guide to plotting the right course through the extraordinary.
 He also speaks on broader issues related to improving your decision making under stress and uncertainty; risk management strategy; improving your organization’s resilience; and leadership lessons in times of crisis.

 He has studied at Polytechnique (France), McGill (Canada) and Harvard (USA).
 Recipient of the prestigious Kulp-Wright award for the most influential book in risk management, winner of the Lloyd's Science of Risk prize in the Climate Change category, and a regular contributor to leading media, he has given over 100 public speeches.

 The New Risk Architecture: Welcome to Risk Management 2.0

 Not very long ago, extreme events were considered to be low probability events because they simply did not occur often.
 In a sense, that was reassuring for many top decision-makers who might not have to face them during their term of office.
-But in just the first few years of the 21st century, the world has faced a string of catastrophes of a totally new dimension on almost every fronts: large-scale natural disasters, global climate change, international terrorism, energy crises, technological accidents, major corporate failures, and, of course, an historical financial crisis with ripple effects world wide.
-In fact, there has not been a 6-month period in the past few years without a major crisis that simultaneously affected several countries or industry sectors.
+But in just the first few years of the 21st century, the world has faced a string of catastrophes of a totally new dimension on almost every front: large-scale natural disasters, global climate change, international terrorism, energy crises, technological accidents, major corporate failures, and, of course, an historical financial crisis with ripple effects worldwide.
+In fact, there has not been a six-month period in the past few years without a major crisis that simultaneously affected several countries or industry sectors.
 Those have seriously challenged the old risk management paradigm.
-In this groundbreaking talk Erwann Michel-Kerjan will introduce the key pillars of our new architecture using concrete examples.
-He will also demonstrate how you can change your organizations so it is not only better prepared, but can also take advantage of a more chaotic world.
+In this groundbreaking talk, risk management speaker Erwann Michel-Kerjan introduces the key pillars of our new architecture using concrete examples.
+And, he demonstrate how you can change your organization so it is not only better prepared, but can take advantage of a more chaotic world.